dnguyen800/air-visual-card/README.md

 ![example](images/example.PNG)

-This is a Home Assistant Lovelace card that uses the [AirVisual Sensor](https://www.home-assistant.io/components/sensor.airvisual/) and creates a card like the ones found on [AirVisual website](https://www.airvisual.com).
+This is a Home Assistant Lovelace card that uses the [AirVisual Sensor](https://www.home-assistant.io/components/sensor.airvisual/) to provide air quality index (AQI) data and creates a card like the ones found on [AirVisual website](https://www.airvisual.com).
 Requires the [AirVisual Sensor](https://www.home-assistant.io/components/sensor.airvisual/) to be setup.
-Tested with Yahoo Weather component.
+Tested with Yahoo and Darksky Weather component.

 ## Features
   - Card colors and icons change depending on AQI level